Why start a business? The need for autonomy and challenge in business

 In running startup workshops one of the first questions we ask is ‘Why start a business?
 What are your motivations?’
-Example answers from participants in a recent workshop in Bundaberg are summarised below:
+The top answer for many entrepreneurs is the importance of autonomy - to control your own destiny in business and life.
+Example answers from participants in a recent entrepreneurship workshop in Bundaberg are summarised below:

 WHY START A BUSINESS?